3rd Annual

 Make Cards at Home

 Each Period Pack will include an encouraging, handmade card with a single, bilingual phrase, to bring a smile to those opening it.
-The cards can be made during our May 16 Packing Party, or you can make them at home anytime between now and May 10, then drop them off in a plastic bag at a convenient collection bin (options above).
+The cards can be made during our May 16 Packing Party, or you can make them at home anytime between now and May 16, then bring them with you to our May 16th event (the vendor drop-off window has now closed).
 We ask that these be one-panel cards or notes, with an illustration, stickers, collage, or some sort of art on one side and a message of caring on the other (or art with the message as well).
 Some ideas of messages include:

 Sample card